-What equipment have a useful life or be of value for scrap after termination of production?
+- y be conveyed as a described fractional interest,20 as a number of 18 What are the proven reserves?
+What percentage are recoverable?
+What additional percentage will be recoverable with pressure maintenance or supplementary recovery 19 Is there a system of government proration.
+Le., limitation of probable' reserves?
+19 Is there a system of government proration, i.e., limitation of production according to market demand?
+Is rate of production measured by the effeciency of the reservoir?
+Is the rate economic, i.e., will the income generated from production justify the investment in the oil property?
+20 Will equipment have a useful life or be of value for scrap after termination of production?
 What equipment is recoverable?

-What is the real value of money now and its relation to real value at the time of recovery?
-What will be the rate of inflation?
-What are and will be the rates of taxation?
-What is the cost of using money in this venture as contrasted with other, different investments?

-Governmental regulation or inability to secure financing of programs without disposition of property interests that should be retained may be barriers despite other favorable factors in the evaluation.

-"The owner of the entire estate in land may convey the minerals therein separately from the surface.
+21 What is the cost of money now and its relation to real value at the time of of taxiton?
+What sign cost of using money in this venture as contrasted with other, different investments?
+22 Governmental regulation or inability to secure financing of programs without disfavorable factors in the evaluation.
+23 "The owner of the entire estate in land may convey the minerals therein separately from the surface.
 Conversely, he may convey the surface separately from the minerals.
-Stated in another way: The owner has the right to sever his land into two estates, and he may dispose of the mineral state and retain the surface, or he may dispose of the mineral state and retain the surface, or he may dispose of the mineral state and retain the surface, or he may dispose of the mineral estate and retain the minerals. . . .
-A severance of the mineral estate from the remainder of the land may be effected either by the conveyance of the land there come into existence two separate and distinct estates, each having all the incidents and attributes of an estate in land has been severed from the balance of the land there come into existence two separate and distinct estates, each having all the incidents and attributes of an esta mineral or royalty acres or a specified number of units.
-The latter approaches avoid errors in computation when fractional conveyances in varying sizes are made to different parties.
+Stated in another way: The owner has the right to sever his land into two estates, and he may dispose of the mineral estate and retain the surface, or he may dispose of the mineral estate in land may be effected either by the conveyance of the land there come into existence two separate and distinct estates, each having all the incidents and artibutes of an estate in land. . . .
+The mere grant or reserved.
+This is because a grant or reservation of minerals conversed from the balance of the surface or the weight or reservation of minerals would be wholly worthless if the grantee or reserved.
+The work of the startace and retain the mineral estate conveyade or the surface and attributes of an estate in land has been severed from the balance of the land there com mineral or royalty acres27 or a specified number of units.28 The latter approaches avoid errors in computation when fractional conveyances in varying sizes are made to different parties.